 San Juan River, Utah

-The San Juan River in southern Utah, a major tributary of the Colorado River, flows 83 miles through the deeply incised sandstone of the Colorado Plateau in many tight bends.
-The San Juan is world renowned for archaeological sites of ancient Indians featuring both petroglyphs and spacious cliff dwellings accessible on side hikes from the river.
-The San Juan River is also well known for its exquisite natural scenery, as students soon find out once they are deep within the towering canyon walls.
+The San Juan River in southern Utah is a major tributary of the Colorado River, flowing 83 miles through the deeply incised sandstone slick rock country of the Colorado Plateau in numerous tight bends.
+The San Juan is world-renowned for archaeological sites of the Fremont and Anasazi, featuring both petroglyphs and spacious cliff dwellings, accessible on side hikes from the river.
+The San Juan River is also well known for its exquisite natural scenery deep within the towering canyon walls.
 The San Juan River runs through the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute), Diné, Pueblos, and Hopi nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.